magento/devdocs/guides/v2.0/install-gde/tutorials/change-docroot-to-pub.md

         UPDATE core_config_data SET value='http://192.168.33.10' WHERE path='web/unsecure/base_url';

 ## 3. Switch modes
-[Magento modes]({{page.baseurl}}config-guide/bootstrap/magento-modes.html) (e.g., `production` and `developer`) are designed to improve security and make development easier.
+[Magento modes]({{page.baseurl}}config-guide/bootstrap/magento-modes.html), which include `production` and `developer`, are designed to improve security and make development easier.
 As the names suggest, you should switch to `developer` mode when extending or customizing Magento and switch to `production` mode when running Magento in a live environment.

 Switching between modes is an important step in verifying that your server configuration is working properly.
 You can switch between modes using the Magento CLI tool: